Chapter 2 - The Mermaid

 Most of the desks were deserted, but three pairs of eyes swivelled in Joe’s direction as he entered.
 The door to the lieutenant’s office was open and he could see her outline through the scratched plastic, looking down at the screen built into her desk.
 Probably doing paperwork.
 Lieutenants were always doing paperwork.
 It was one of the reasons Joe had never even once in his long career considered to work towards a promotion past his current rank of Detective.
 He hated paperwork.
 He had enough paperwork as it was.

-Two of the three people in the main room looked up briefly, studying him with their gazes and then quickly went back to what they were doing.
+Two of the three people in the main room looked up briefly, studying him with barely concealed interest and then quickly went back to what they were doing.
 Based on the way he carried himself as he entered the office, they must have immediately known he was one of them.
 And they undoubtedly knew that the lieutenant was expecting a colleague from Aristide to come in to assist on the floater case.
 And even though he was a day late, it would be the logical conclusion to peg him for that guy.

-The third investigator in the room, a man in his early forties, kept watching him over the rim of a monitor he’d been looking at when Joe had entered the room.
+The third detective in the room, a man in his early forties, kept watching him over the rim of a monitor he’d been looking at when Joe had entered the room.
 As Joe strode towards the lieutenant’s office in the back, the guy slightly swivelled his head, his gaze following the newcomer in.
-Joe held the man’s gaze from the corner of his eye until he was almost at the door to the lieutenant’s office and had to look ahead to avoid running head on into the door frame.
+Joe held the man’s gaze from the corner of his eye until he was almost at the door to the lieutenant’s office and then had to look ahead to avoid running head-on into the door frame.
 Joe was pretty sure the guy had him down as an arrogant, hotshot out-of-towner, come in to trample all over their local cases.

 He’d be one to watch out for.
 He almost certainly would end up butting heads with Joe, causing all kinds of trouble.
 He’d seen the type before.
 Impossible to work with unless you spent months of time earning their trust, convincing them that you hadn’t swooped in to replace them or take all the laurels.
 But that simply wasn’t going to happen here.
-Joe didn’t have time to go through weeks of smelling each others arses to sort out the alpha male bullshit.
+Joe didn’t have time to go through weeks of smelling each others arses to sort out the alpha male bullsharkshit.
 Still, he’d have to remember to treat this guy with the right amount of aggressiveness from the start and not to show any kind of weakness, otherwise the guy could turn his stay here into a nightmare.

 Joe stopped in front of the open door to the lieutenant’s office and closed his eyes to give his spinning head and churning stomach a chance to calm down a bit.
 He tried to centre himself as much as possible under the current circumstances.
 He was aware that the lieutenant was probably watching him, but he didn’t care.
-Her wondering right now what kind of lunatic Precinct 57 had sent them was infinitely preferable to Joe introducing himself by barfing all over her desk.
+Her wondering right now what kind of lunatic hobo Precinct 57 had sent them was infinitely preferable to Joe introducing himself by barfing all over her desk.

 You’re a wise man, Joe.
 Very good!